stucchio/Homepage/content/dont_use_bandits.md

 There are other algorithms that make fewer assumptions, such as [Exp3](http://jeremykun.com/2013/11/08/adversarial-bandits-and-the-exp3-algorithm/).
 Due to their lack of assumptions, these algorithms tend to converge far more slowly, typically so slowly that they can *never be turned off*.
 Very few people tend to use them in practice, because they are optimized for the case when the [world is out to get you](http://jeremykun.com/2013/12/09/bandits-and-stocks/).

+I should also mention that there are (in principle) stochastic bandit algorithms which can solve every issue presented here.
+However, if you know about such methods, it's probably because you developed them yourself - I don't know of any published material on this.
+If you did cook up your own bandits which violate the assumptions above, stop reading this post now.

 # Saturday is not Tuesday

 The first problem using bandits in practice is the Saturday/Tuesday problem.
 Depending on what your website is selling, people will have a different propensity to purchase on Saturday than they have on Tuesday.
 Consider now an A/B test comparing following two headlines: